meshy/meshy.github.com/index.markdown

 # Hi, I'm Charlie Denton.

-Pretty much no-one calls me "Meshy", but maybe they will some day. `:)`

 I work as senior developer at [Incuna](http://incuna.com) in Oxford (UK) and am a Computer Science graduate of Oxford Brookes University.
 I like to toy with shiny new stuff (recently redis, tornado and angular)